 When Your Oscar Stops Eating

-An oscar can suddenly stop eating for a few different reasons, but it's usually a signal that something is wrong.
+An Oscar can suddenly stop eating for a few different reasons, but it's usually a signal that something is wrong with their water quality or parameters.
 These steps may help resolve the problem:

 - Test the water in the tank; the pH should be between 6.0 and 8.0.